rsc-cis233da-in-v9/Lsn0-Project-Template/README.md

 5. Save the `index.html` file.
 6. **Apply a commit** for the changes you made to the HTML file.
    1. A good commit message would be: Added my details to the page
-   > If you need a refresher on how to do this, refer to the [How To: Commit Changes in VS Code](https://riosalado.coursearc.com/content/cis-public/git-github-and-vs-code/using-git-github-and-vs-code#How-To-Commit-Changes-in-VS-Code) tutorial in the lesson material.
 7. **Sync your changes** with GitHub.
-   > If you need a refresher on how to do this, refer to the [How To: Sync Files with GitHub](https://riosalado.coursearc.com/content/cis-public/git-github-and-vs-code/using-git-github-and-vs-code#How-To-Sync-Files-with-GitHub) tutorial in the lesson material.
+   > If you need a refresher on how to do this, refer to the [How To: Sync Files with GitHub](https://riosalado.coursearc.com/content/cis-public/git-github-and-vs-code/working-on-activities-and-assignments#How-To-Apply-a-Commit-Sync-Your-Files-to-GitHub) tutorial in the lesson material.

 <br>